REVISION

 AI tools handle the first draft.
 Your job is editing: cutting filler, sharpening verbs, and putting your own voice back in.

-Five AI tells in one sentence: in today's digital landscape, it's important to, delve into, nuanced, leverage, plus an em dash.
+Multiple AI tells in one sentence: in today's digital landscape, it's important to, delve into, nuanced, plus em dashes.
 The rewrite says the same thing without any of them.

 Fix the every-sentence-same-length problem